 The Best Lead Magnet Ideas for Interior Designers

-Do you have a lead magnet that is attracting potential clients to your interior design business?
+Do you have a Lead Magnet that is attracting potential clients to your interior design business?
 Are you using it to build and nurture long-term relationships?
-If not, you may be missing a huge opportunity.
+If not, you’re missing a huge opportunity.

 WHAT IS A LEAD MAGNET?

-In fact, in the last few months alone, we have driven an extra $20k in booked projects to Ochre & Beige from email marketing alone.
+In fact, in the past 6 months alone, we have driven an extra $30k+ in booked projects to Ochre & Beige from email marketing alone.
 (Compared to $0 generated from a 6-month commitment to Instagram.
 Womp.)
 And all of those subscribers?
-Yep, they downloaded a lead magnet first.
+Yep, they downloaded a Lead Magnet first.
 It works.
 (Imagine if email marketing helped you book just ONE large, ideal design project.
 Worth it, right?)

 To help you leverage this system for your own business, let’s look at the basics: